Pre – Ramble – I Mean Amble.

 I generally worked in a small size, A4 and under.
 This was a good size for printing, and my art and writing projects could fit nicely on a “stable” table, which was also my studio.
 It perched easily on my lap – that’s if a child wasn’t there already, and I could also quickly put my work up high, away from small hands when necessary – which was often!
 Though I always made sure they had their own art and writing materials to use.

-Sometimes, I’d play about with a print: adding a top coat of an acrylic gel medium, some times I’d add a tint to the gel, and when it dried, I’d add a little more watercolour and so on..
+Sometimes, I’d play about with a print: adding a top coat of an acrylic gel medium, some times I’d add a tint to the gel, and when it dried, I’d add a little more watercolour mixed with the acrylic gel, and so on..

 These days I have a bit more time and space for my art and words.
 Primarily I still work smallish – with some larger, usually canvas works thrown in occasionally.
 The size of an iPad screen quite suits my purposes. *I share more about apps I use, on my page, “Some App Information”.